 An assessment instrument designed to help teachers, educational specialist, speech-language therapists, psychologists, and other service providers evaluate the communication skills of children, adolescents, and young adults who have multiple disabilities, including severe or profound mental retardation and deaf-blindness.

 Used with learners from birth to 48 months of age to determine their development level and track progress.
-Covers: Motor, Perceptual, Spatial & Object Perception, Social & Emotional, Language, Play & Daily Living Skills.
+Covers: Motor, Perceptual, Spatial and Object Perception, Social and Emotional, Language, Play and Daily Living Skills.

 The Infant-Toddler Developmental Assessment (IDA)